 Joanne is the coordinator for senior projects and senior internships and for the foreign exchange program.

 Joanne enjoys cooking, traveling and time with her family.
 She has nurtured a long-standing passion for the performing arts.
 Her two children currently attend Green Meadow’s lower school.

 B.Sc., Environmental Biology, Columbia University.
 B.Sc., Management and Computer Science, Open University,Tel Aviv, Israel.
 Maskit received her teacher training in the Israeli Defense Force, where she taught in a prestigious programming course.
 She completed Foundation Studies in Anthroposophy at Sunbridge College (2008) and joined the fifth cycle of the Applied Arts Program at the Fiber Crafts Studio.

-Maskit teaches earth science and life science in the high school and serves on the Social Responsibility committee.
+Maskit teaches earth science and life science in the high school and serves on the Social Responsibility Committee and the Diversity Committee.
 She enjoys doing handwork, strives to live holistically and sustainably, and is interested in herbal medicine.
 Three of Maskit's four children attend the school.

 John Hager Wulsin, Jr., English and Drama

 AB, Harvard College, English and American Language & Literature; MA, Columbia University, English and American Language & Literature; Waldorf teacher training at Emerson College, England.

 John is a member of the Collegium and serves on the Teacher Development Committee.
 He also teaches poetics at the Eurythmy School and high school pedagogy at Sunbridge College and Rudolf Steiner College in Sacramento.
 A member of the Green Meadow faculty since 1980, his children are Green Meadow alumni.